Wind Chill Advisory issued for Kuskokwim Delta by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Hardin, Northern Jasper, Northern Newton, Southern Jasper by NWS
+Winter Weather Advisory issued for Northern Blue Mountains of Oregon by NWS

-Effective: 2023-01-24 12:00:00 CST Expires: 2023-01-25 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Hardin; Northern Jasper; Northern Newton; Southern Jasper; Southern Newton; Tyler WIND ADVISORY REMAINS IN EFFECT FROM NOON TUESDAY TO 6 AM CST WEDNESDAY * WHAT...Southwest winds 20 to 30 mph with gusts up to 45 mph expected. * WHERE...In Louisiana, Vernon and Beauregard Parishes.
-In Texas, Tyler, Hardin, Northern Jasper, Northern Newton, Southern Jasper and Southern Newton Counties. * WHEN...From noon Tuesday to 6 AM CST Wednesday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Effective: 2023-01-26 22:00:00 PST Expires: 2023-01-27 19:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
+Target Area: Northern Blue Mountains of Oregon WINTER WEATHER ADVISORY IN EFFECT FROM 10 PM THURSDAY TO 7 PM PST FRIDAY * WHAT...Snow expected.
+Total snow accumulations of 4 to 8 inches along I-84 and up to 10 inches on the peaks.
+Breezy winds gusting as high as 40 mph. * WHERE...In Oregon, Northern Blue Mountains of Oregon.
+In Washington, Northwest Blue Mountains. * WHEN...From 10 PM Thursday to 7 PM PST Friday. * IMPACTS...Travel could be very difficult with blowing snow possible.
+Hazardous conditions will likely impact travel along the I-84 and Highway 204.

 weather.gov

-Winter Weather Advisory issued for Cameron, Clearfield, Columbia, Montour, Northern Centre by NWS
+Air Stagnation Advisory issued for Cascade Foothills in Lane County by NWS

+Effective: 2023-01-25 15:22:00 PST Expires: 2023-01-27 11:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: People with respiratory illness should follow their physician`s advice for dealing with high levels of air pollution during periods of stagnant air.
+State air quality agencies highly recommend that no outdoor burning occur and that residential wood burning devices be limited as much as possible.
+According to state air quality agencies, prolonged periods of stagnant air can hold pollutants close to the ground where people live and breathe.
+Check with your local burn agency for any current restrictions in your area.
+Target Area: Cascade Foothills in Lane County; Central Coast Range of Western Oregon; Central Willamette Valley; Coast Range of Northwest Oregon; Northern Oregon Cascade Foothills; South Willamette Valley AIR STAGNATION ADVISORY NOW IN EFFECT UNTIL 11 AM PST FRIDAY * WHAT...A period of stagnant air with light winds is expected. * WHERE...Coast Range of Northwest Oregon, Central Coast Range of Western Oregon, Central Willamette Valley, South Willamette Valley, Northern Oregon Cascade Foothills and Cascade Foothills in Lane County. * WHEN...Until 11 AM PST Friday. * IMPACTS...Air stagnation could result in the development and persistence of poor air quality.

 weather.gov